MihaiTopi/Soft-Body-Deformation-Methods/README.md

 ## Visual Demonstrations

-The following GIFs are located in the `VisualDemonstration` folder.

 These demonstrations use a **high-impact-force test context**.
 The purpose is to exaggerate deformation and mimic the high deformability visible in the FEM reference.
 This also helps reveal the limitations of the basic, close-to-the-roots real-time implementations.

 ### Mass-Spring Systems